 When using a third-party email service, cPanel would no longer manage the individual accounts.
 As such, you would want to ensure that any accounts were created through the new mail provider.
 This would also require changing the MX records for the domain at the DNS provider.
 Additionally, you would want to ensure that the accounts were configured as remote domains inside of cPanel.
 This can be managed through the “Edit DNS Zone” option in WHM or the “Email Routing” option in cPanel for the account.
 Finally, if you are using an SPF, DKIM, or DMARC record, you would want to ensure it was updated to include the third-party provider.
 Most providers will have their own recommendations for these settings.

 While blocks against port 25 do hinder legitimate email, there are several different options that are available to bypass those blocks.
 Some providers will remove these blocks or provide a relaying server.
-However, hosting your own separate mail server or using a third-party solution are also viable options.
-There are advantages and disadvantages for each of these options, so you should confer with your system administrator to determine which option is best for you.
+However, hosting your own separate mail server or using a third party solution are also viable options.
+There are different advantages and disadvantages for all of these options, and you would want to confer with your system administrator to determine which option is best for you.